sjagtapcode/blocks/README.md

 - By Default there will be a single block added on the playground at left-top ocrner.
 - Default block color is white.
 - On Clicking the block it will select it and make it yellow in color.
-- Selected block will be able to move using W,A,S,D keyboard buttons.
+- Selected block will be able to move UP, LEFT, DOWN and RIGHT using W,A,S,D keyboard buttons respectively.
 - Selected block will be deleted using delete button on the keyboard.
 - You can see Selected Block id on the left of the playground.
 - Selected Block id = 0 means no block is selected.